BEST STARTS FOR KIDS

-As just one example: They could be identified at the beginning of their school life, by their inability to understand simple prepositions like: behind, next to, in front, beside, etc while lining up.
+As just one example: They could be identified at the beginning of school, by their inability to understand simple prepositions like: behind, next to, in front, beside, etc while lining up.

-And then, when their 3D world is reduced to a 2D world (on a page,) their lack of ability becomes even more apparent.
+And then, when their 3D world is reduced to a 2D world (on a page, or electronic whiteboard,) their lack of ability becomes even more apparent.

 For example: While instructions may have been in single directives (one instruction at a time,) they may have been issued more quickly than the child can follow.
 And while they're still working out the first thing, the teacher has moved on to the second, or third direction.
 The potential confusion, and frustration, for these children can adversely affect their attitude to learning.